roopelele/CosPhi/README.md

 ### Acknowledgements

-The development of this WhyCon was supported by EU within its Seventh Framework Programme project ICT-600623 ``STRANDS''.
+The development of WhyCon was supported by EU within its Seventh Framework Programme project ICT-600623 *STRANDS*.
 The Czech Republic and Argentina have given support through projects 7AMB12AR022, ARC/11/11, 13-18316P and 17-27006Y STRoLL - Spatio-Temporal Representations for Mobile Robot Navigation.
 We sincerely acknowledge [Jean Pierre Moreau](http://jean-pierre.moreau.pagesperso-orange.fr/infos.html) for his excellent libraries for numerical analysis that we use in our project.